 Barcodes are used in libraries to label books, magazines, CD/DVDs, and even patron cards.
-Libraries that are a part of the South Dakota Library Network use codabar barcodes.
+Most libraries in South Dakota use codabar barcodes.
 Codabar barcodes are the most frequently used barcodes in libraries.

 The two main types of barcodes used in libraries are Code 39 and Codabar.

 Code 39 was the first alphanumeric symbology to be developed.
 The rectangle of lines and spaces translates into 10 digits, but they are not displayed.
 The first digit is used to identify whether the barcode is for a patron or an item.
 The next two digits identify the institution.
 The last seven digits are a unique code which represent either a patron or an item.